bgoonz/docs-collection/google-chrome/native-client/cds2014/cpp.md

 These development tools are a <a href="/docs/native-client/cds2014/nacldev/" class="reference external">work in progress</a>.
 At this point, they are a learning tool and demonstration of NaCl’s flexibility, but are not the recommended tools for a production application.
 In the future, that may change, but for the moment, to develop a substantial application for Native Client / Portable Native Client, we recommend you use the <a href="/docs/native-client/sdk/download" class="reference external">Native Client SDK</a>.

 **NOTE: The NaCl Development Environment is not yet stable.
 Ideally, user data is preserved, but currently it can be lost during updates or sporadically.
-We're working to resolve this.**
+We’re working to resolve this.**

 ### Navigating in the Dev Environment